Last Updated: June 22, 2023

 Actual cash value is usually determined by taking the replacement cost of the property when new and subtracting the amount of depreciation that has taken place.
 For example, a piece of furniture that cost $500 to replace may have a reasonable "life" of 20 years.
 If this furniture is destroyed by fire after 10 years, its actual cash value at the time of loss is calculated as $250.

-Replacement cost coverage on contents may be obtained for an additional premium.
-Replacement cost coverage pays for your losses on the basis of how much it would cost to replace or repair the item at current costs without deduction for depreciation.
+coverage on contents may be obtained for an additional premium.
+Replacement cost coverage pays for your losses based on how much it would cost to replace or repair the item at current costs without deduction for depreciation.

 You may want to discuss these coverage and policy issues with your agent.